NothNoth/Oon/README.md

 # Oon
-Oon is a friendly robot in charge of killing the bad plants from my garden.
+Oon is a friendly robot in charge of killing the weed from my garden.